biotope/biotope-resource-loader/README.md

 3. Commit changes to your own branch
 4. Push your work back up to your fork
 5. Submit a Pull request so that we can review your changes

+### The Biotope ecosystem

+Biotope Resource Loader is part of Biotope, a toolchain for lasting design systems.

+Biotope helps you to build, distribute and adopt a library of web components with a consistent design and of high quality across all your websites and apps.
+With Biotope you can easily collaborate with your team to develop and maintain the user interface of all your digital experiences from a single location.

+If you want to learn more about Biotope and how you can benefit from using this toolchain please visit https://biotope.sh